 As this is a dynamic situation, we prefer to give you direct links to websites where you can read more about the situation to help you inform yourselves from reliable primary sources that will be updated regularly.
 We do not recommend social media as reliable sources.
 If your country's authorities provide an official and regularly updated advisory to protect your health and that of those around you, please follow it.

-You can access the latest travel advice for Greece at the following locations:
+You can access the latest travel advice for Greece at the following websites:

-You can access the latest travel advice for Turkey at the following locations:
+You can access the latest travel advice for Turkey at the following websites:

-You can access the latest travel advice for Italy at the following locations:
+You can access the latest travel advice for Italy at the following websites:

-You can access the latest travel advice for Croatia at the following locations:
+You can access the latest travel advice for Croatia at the following websites:

-You can access the latest travel advice for the United Kingdom at the following locations:
+You can access the latest travel advice for the United Kingdom at the following websites:

-You can access the latest travel advice for Ireland at the following locations:
+You can access the latest travel advice for Ireland at the following websites: